Certificates of quality

 cupping when sawn into lumber.

-moisture in the air is measured as a percentage of the total amount of moisture the air
+moisture in air is measured as a percentage of total amount of moisture air

 can hold at a particular temperature.
-This is known as relative humidity.
-The ideal
+This is known as relative humidity. ideal

 relative humidity for a home is between 35% and 45%, too much above or below these levels